Radiologic Technology

 3. To enhance students' interpersonal skills and understanding of human behavior by requiring a general education component that includes satisfactory completion of coursework in communication and the social sciences.

-4. To develop professionalism and promote life-long learning by supporting student participation in professional society activities at the local and state levels and assisting graduates who choose to continue their education in additional imaging modalities.
+4. To develop professionalism and promote lifelong learning by supporting student participation in professional society activities at the local and state levels and assisting graduates who choose to continue their education in additional imaging modalities.

 5. To assist students in meeting the didactic and clinical requirements of the curriculum by offering academic support and/or counseling services as needed.

-6. To assist graduates in their search for employment by offering the services of the College's Job Placement Office.
+6. To assist graduates in their search for employment by offering the services of the college's Job Placement Office.

 Frequently asked questions

-If I am not admitted to the program or placed on an alternative list and no spaces are available do I have to apply again?
+If I am not admitted to the program or placed on an alternative list, and no spaces are available, do I have to apply again?

-Yes, applicants who are denied admission to a program and wish to apply for a subsequent academic year must repeat the application process in its entirety.
-As a result, no application files are carried over from prior years, which allows the evaluation process to begin anew on Oct.
-1 of each year.
+Yes, applicants who are denied admission to a program and wish to apply for a subsequent academic year, must repeat the application process in its entirety.
+As a result, no application files are carried over from prior years, which allows the evaluation process to begin anew on October 1 of each year.
 The $50 application fee is non-refundable and must be paid with each new application to the program.

 How do you evaluate applications?

-Admission to limited enrollment programs is competitive and selection is based on candidates’ overall academic performance.
+Admission to limited-enrollment programs is competitive and selection is based on candidates’ overall academic performance.
 All prospective students for the radiologic technology program must submit all admission materials and meet admission requirements before their applications will be considered for review.
 The most qualified applicants who are residents of the Carl Sandburg College district or who are residents of a community college district participating in a cooperative agreement with Carl Sandburg College will be given preference for admission to the programs.
-Please refer to the selection points worksheet under the Admission Requirements tab for ranking criteria.
+Please refer to the selection points worksheet under the Admission requirements tab for ranking criteria.

 When will I know if I am accepted to the program?